 They are determined to be the only voice speaking about nutrition, even if most of what they speak is tainted by corporate interests.
-They actively campaign against other nutritional organizations with different messages, and do their best to change the laws in every state so that any nutrition professional who wants to teach an holistic, alternative view of nutrition won't be able to practice nutrition counseling.
+They actively campaign against other nutritional organizations with different messages and do their best to change the laws in every state so that any nutrition professional who wants to teach a holistic, alternative view of nutrition won’t be able to practice nutrition counseling.

 Meanwhile, Americans are becoming sick and dying every day because they believe the lies that the ADA and USDA spout about healthy foods.

 And if you want to study nutrition and become a Registered Dietitian, you had better follow the American Dietetic Association party line.
 There are NO accredited programs in the United States that teach an alternate view of what constitutes good nutrition.
 All dietitians are steeped in the “low fat, healthy whole grains, carbs are essential nutrients” dogma.

 There are schools offering alternative views, but they can’t get accredited by the US Department of Education unless they follow the official USDA pyramid teachings, and The Commission on Accreditation for Dietetics Education, which provides RD licensing won’t license you unless you studied a course accredited by the CADE.
 How convenient for the ADA.

 Who wants to spend $30,000 dollars on a degree which won’t be counted to get you a license to practice nutrition counseling?